anesszereg/ormeet_frontend/README.md

 ### For Event Organizers

-- Create and manage multiple organizations
+- Create and manage multiple organizations with member roles
 - Design events with rich details (sessions, speakers, images)
-- Set up multiple ticket types with different pricing
+- Set up multiple ticket types with different pricing tiers
-- Track sales, attendance, and revenue
+- Track sales, attendance, and revenue in real-time
+- Check-in attendees with QR codes, NFC, or manual entry
+- View attendance statistics and live event metrics
-- Manage promotions and discount codes
+- Manage promotions and discount codes with usage tracking
-- Review and moderate attendee feedback
+- Review and moderate attendee feedback with approval workflow
-- Real-time event analytics
+- Generate comprehensive event analytics and reports

 ### For Attendees